krzysztofj1234567890/computer-science-basics-tutorials/Snowflake/snowflake.md

 WHERE QUERY_TEXT LIKE '%SELECT%'
 ORDER BY START_TIME DESC;
 ```
+  - Most Important Query Profile Operators: table scan, filter, joins, repartitions (group by), aggregates, sort
 - __Warehouse Monitoring__: Monitor warehouse usage and performance to ensure you're not over-provisioning or under-provisioning your compute resources.
 - __Resource Monitoring__: Use Snowflake's Resource Monitors to track compute usage and prevent overages.

+### Snowflake development

+- One shared DEV database and isolated schemas per engineer, use zero-copy cloning, shared and personal schemas
+- One STAGE (uintegration testing, data validation, performance) and PROD database
+- Medallion architecture on snowflake: One production database with separate schemas for each layer: easier governance, cleaner CI/CD, lineage, cross-layer queries simpler
+- CI/CD for snowflake:
+  - automated testing, validation, deployment
+  - tools: git, dbt, github actions
+  - feature branch + test in dev
+  - git PR -> github action -> dbt compile + dbt test + dbt run -> git PR approved
+  - deploy to STAGE env + more/manual validate
+  - deploy to PROD
+  - Zero copy clone of schema
+    - zero-copy clone copies the metadata pointers to objects and data
+    - once you create a zero-copy clone, the clone becomes an independent writable environment.
+    - you can add tables and data without affecting original
+- can different showflake warehouses and have them to use the same storage i.e. database?
+  - Yes: Compute (warehouses) and storage (databases/tables) are completely separated.

 ## Snowpipe <a id="snowpipe"></a>